jitenit/faq-in-minute/readme.txt

 We also added limit faq functionality in our plugin.

-Display limit faq in your website. using this short code  [faq-in-minute limit=\"1\"]
+Display limit faq in your website. using this short code  [faq-in-minute limit="1"]

+So overall all usefull short-codes are below for Frequetly Asked questions For Your Wordpress website

+For all faq -  [faq-in-minute]

+display faq of test category - [faq-in-minute category="test"]

+display latest 3 faq only - [faq-in-minute limit="3"]

 == Installation ==
 This section describes how to install the plugin and get it working.